michimani/aws-cdk-go-examples/README.md

 ## cloudformation-events-to-slack

-This is an example implementation of a configuration in which CloudFormation stack events are notified via email by Amazon SNS.
+This is an example implementation of a configuration in which specified CloudFormation stack events are notified via email by Amazon SNS.

 Please read [cloudformation-events-to-slack/README.md](https://github.com/michimani/aws-cdk-go-examples/blob/main/cloudformation-events-to-slack).